BhattaraiSijan/veda-drupal-module/Readme.md

 2.  **Asset Loading:** The controller also tells Drupal to load the compiled JavaScript and CSS assets associated with this module (defined in `veda_ui.libraries.yml`).
 These assets contain the bundled React application code.
 3.  **React Mounting:** The loaded JavaScript code (from the React app's entry point, `js/index.jsx`) finds the `<div id="root"></div>` on the page and uses React's rendering mechanism (`ReactDOM.createRoot().render()`) to mount the `<ExplorationAndAnalysis/>` component inside that specific div.
 4.  **Configuration:** Settings entered in the Drupal admin form are passed from the controller to the JavaScript via `drupalSettings`, making them available to the React component upon loading.

+**Note:: The data used for this interface are being pulled from veda_ui/js/datasets.ts file**

 Building Blocks Explained
 -------------------------